Feeding your horse during dry conditions

 If you have established that the grass really isn’t growing then it is still important to provide an appropriate fibre intake even for horses that need to lose weight.
 We just have to be clever with the fibre sources we choose in order to achieve this.
 For good do-ers a later cut, more fibrous hay would be the best option.
 The later the cut and therefore the more fibrous the hay the lower in calories it will be.
 This can only really be determined by analysis and unfortunately many hays in the UK won’t actually be that low calorie and will still provide the horse at rest or in light work with more energy than they need.
 Feeds and forages of 8MJ or less of digestible energy are considered low calorie.

 Straw is a useful low calorie fibre source that can be blended with the hay ration to reduce the overall calorie intake.
 Current advice is to feed up to 30% of the ration as straw.
 Hi-Fi Lite is a great option for good do-ers that need a part or total hay replacer ration.
-Hi-Fi Lite combines oat straw with high temperature dried alfalfa and a light molasses coating whereas Hi-Fi Good Do-er is Dengie’s lowest calorie fibre feed and combines oat straw with high temperature dried alfalfa and a molasses coating with vitamins, minerals and added spearmint oil.
+Hi-Fi Lite combines oat straw with high temperature dried alfalfa and a light molasses coating.

 Feeding poor do-ers on bald paddocks